How to Start an Assisted Living Facility

 4. Obtain Financing and Rent or Purchase a Property

-Many assisted living facilities require significant amounts of capital and long-term bank loans to start up and operating costs.
+Many assisted living facilities require significant amounts of capital and long-term bank loans to cover assisted living startup costs and operating expenses.
 As such, you’ll need to develop a solid financial plan that will convince potential investors or creditors that your business is sound and that it’s worthy of their investment.

 Potential financing sources for this type of business include traditional banks, venture capital firms and private investors.